 There are a variety of upgrade options for all Hennessey hammocks, and we chose the zip rather than the classic floor entry.
 We felt that this made for a more versatile hammock that can be opened up in good weather or clear nights for stargazing as well as allowing easier entry with sleeping gear.

-Campers looking to head into adventurous environments during all four seasons will appreciate the burly fabric and included rain fly of the Hennessy Expedition, provided there is space in your pack for the large and relatively heavy package.
+Campers looking to head into adventurous environments during all four seasons will appreciate the sturdy fabric and included rain fly of the Hennessy Expedition, provided there is space in your pack for the large and relatively heavy package.

 Other Versions and Accessories